DANCEcollaborative/RealModal/readme.md

 working, please refer to the [full document](doc/document.md).

 ### Todos
+* Codes:
     * Add default configuration files for all parts so one do not need to configure everything before using.
     * Add support for `argparse` so it can receive configurations from command line.
     * Use a better logging framework for better debugging experience.
+* Comments and documents:
-* Add more comments and documents.
+    * Add more comments for core methods.
+    * Add a demonstration on how to add classes to the document.